 The rapid rate of scientific discoveries and technological changes could result in Afrezza or one or more of our product candidates becoming obsolete or noncompetitive.
 Our competitors may develop or introduce new products that render our technology or Afrezza less competitive, uneconomical or obsolete.
+For example, in January 2017, Novo Nordisk announced that Fiasp®, a faster formulation of insulin aspart, was approved in Europe and Canada.
+It is currently undergoing regulatory review in the United States.
 Our future success will depend not only on our ability to develop our product candidates but to improve them and keep pace with emerging industry developments.
 We cannot assure you that we will be able to do so.